 Community Health Programs

-The Partnership Comprehensive Care Practice (the Partnership), Drexel Medicine's HIV treatment office, enhances the quality of life for people with HIV/AIDS in Philadelphia.
-The Partnership provides comprehensive HIV care to all individuals regardless of their ability to pay.
-We are the largest HIV care center in the Philadelphia region and we provide patients with convenient access to needed services.
-Learn more about Drexel Medicine's Partnership Comprehensive Care Practice.
+The Partnership Comprehensive Care Practice (the Partnership), an HIV treatment office, enhances the quality of life for people with HIV/AIDS in Philadelphia.
+The Partnership, which is a collaboration between Drexel and Tower Health, provides comprehensive HIV care to all individuals regardless of their ability to pay.
+It is the the largest HIV care center in the Philadelphia region and it provides patients with convenient access to needed services.

 Back to Top